h-cel/hamster/README.md

-# hamster

-**HAMSTER - a Heat And MoiSturE Tracking framEwoRk**
+# HAMSTER – a Heat And MoiSture Tracking framEwoRk

 **HAMSTER** is an open source software framework to trace heat and moisture through the atmosphere and establish (bias-corrected) source–receptor relationships, using output from a Lagrangian model.
+It has been developed within the DRY-2-DRY project at the Hydro-Climatic Extremes Laboratory (H-CEL) at Ghent University.

 - - - -
 ## Getting started.